-If you are still running Python 2 and using OctoPrint 1.7.0 or later, you will start to see warnings like this:
+If you are still running Python 2 and using OctoPrint 1.7x, you will see warnings like this:

-You need to upgrade your OctoPrint install to use Python 3, as Python 2 is end-of-life and a future OctoPrint version will no longer support running using Python 2.
-In addition, there's at least 25 plugins that already don't support Python 2 and more will follow, that you won't be able to take advantage of.
+You need to upgrade your OctoPrint install to use Python 3, as Python 2 is end-of-life and OctoPrint 1.8.0 and later no longer supports running using Python 2.
+In addition, there's at least 75 plugins that already don't support Python 2 and more will follow, that you won't be able to take advantage of.
 You should upgrade as soon as possible.

 The process is slightly different depending on how you are running OctoPrint.
 Select how you have OctoPrint running below to find out how to upgrade:

-OctoPi 0.18, released January 2021 runs OctoPrint using Python 3 by default.
+Installing a new version of OctoPi (0.18+), which runs OctoPrint using Python 3 by default.

-To install OctoPi 0.18 on your Raspberry Pi:
+To install the latest OctoPi on your Raspberry Pi:

-Take a backup using OctoPrint's built-in Backup and restore plugin and download it
+Create a backup using OctoPrint's built-in Backup and restore plugin and download it.

 Please follow the instructions on the Upgrade to Python 3 script's homepage to get your OctoPi 0.17 install upgraded to use Python 3.

-Manual installs on Linux can be upgraded to Python 3 by using the Upgrade Script.
-You still need Python 3.6 or newer to be installed as
+Manual installs on Linux can be upgraded if you have Python 3.7 or newer already installed, by using the Upgrade Script.
+Python 3.7 or newer needs to be installed as

 python3, for more details please see how to use the script on it's homepage.